mpcjanssen/tcljupyter/README.md

 ## Installation

+### local

+Run ./postBuild
+Install all the packages downloaded into the src folder.
-Manually copy to a subdirectory of the kernels directory in a Jupyter data location (one of `jupyter --paths`).
-See the `kernel.json.win` or `kernel.json.linux` files for example paths.
+Manually copy the `kernel.json` to a subdirectory of the kernels directory in a Jupyter data location (one of `jupyter --paths`).

-Copy one of the `kernel.json....` files to `kernel.json`.
-Then change the paths in `kernel.json` to match your machine.

 Jupyter will use the `kernel.json` file to start the kernel (passing the connection file as the first parameter).